sed-szeged/tam/README.md

 TAM (Test-suite Analysis and Manipulation)
 ========
-TAM (Test-suite Analysis and Manipulation) is a GUI application, written in Qt, that is created for researchers and developers to help investigating and manipulating test suites or creating assesment reposrts.
+TAM (Test-suite Analysis and Manipulation) is a GUI application, written in Qt, that is created for researchers and developers to help investigating and manipulating test suites or creating assesment reports.
 It is built on top of the [SoDA](http://github.com/sed-szeged/soda) library.
 It provides a graphical user interface for most of the algorithms implemented in the library.

 ### What's next?